willianfco/selenium/readme.md

 	~$ sudo apt-get install build-essential

-Then install the library requirements on your python virtual enviroment:
+Install the library requirements on your python virtual enviroment:

 	~$ make requirements

-And you are ready to automate!
+You are ready to automate!